Learn How To Be Kind To Others!

 - Encourage a friend to put her hope in God.

 - Pick up the phone and take the time to listen and help someone who lives far away.
 Keep in mind not to do all the talking and let them talk more.

 - Send a short note on Facebook or text message to a friend with a few encouraging words.

 - Tell your Pastor, friend, boss, or someone else in your life that you appreciate them.

-- Make the person you are talking about actually feel that you are entirely paying attention to them and genuinely care.
+- Make the person you are talking about feel that you pay attention to them and genuinely care.

 - Do you know someone who is having a hard time?
 Secretly send them a card or note every day for a week.

 - Offer to watch a young couple’s children free them up to enjoy themselves and each other.

-- People do not get letters in the mail too often anymore, so decide to write a letter to someone that could use an encouraging message.
+- People do not get letters in the mail too often anymore, so they decide to write letters to someone who could use an encouraging message.

 - Catch a parent doing something positive in their parenting.